husnjak/IGDB-API-JVM/README.md

 ```

 # How to use the wrapper
-The wrapper has two "wrapping" functions and a lot of helper funtions (one for each endpoint..)
+The wrapper has two "wrapping" functions and a lot of helper functions (one for each endpoint..)
 The two main functions are called `apiRequest` and `apiJsonRequest` and they handle all of the requests to the api.
-The class `APICalypse` handles the new querying language, so that you dont need to care about structure and syntax as much.
+The class `APICalypse` handles the new querying language, so that you don't need to care about structure and syntax as much.

 * `apiRequest`
   This method handles IGDB generated proto classes which returns an ByteArray to be used to fill the appropriate class.